tvdk-sudoku/Year11Notes/content/notes/AEECO - Externalities.md

 ### Government Provision
 - Direct provision to increase consumption
 	- E.g. Education and healthcare
-- Supply increases the size of government provisio
+- Supply increases the size of government provision
+- Quantity decreases to $Q_o$ and price decreases to $P_o$